Residence Life & Campus Housing

 - Free WiFi access

-- 100% tobacco-free policy applies to indoor and outdoor residential property.
+- 100% smoke-free, vape-free, and tobacco-free policy applies to indoor and outdoor residential property.

 - Close proximity to the Saranac Lake Campus Sparks Athletics Complex, academic buildings, dining facility, college bookstore, and the library.

-- Access to a resident meal plan providing 14 or 19 meals per week plus flex dollars.
+- Access to a resident meal plan providing a minimum of 14 meals per week.